arctelix/.dotsys/README.md

 If you are interested in helping out that would be awesome!

-## Installation
+# Installation

+1) First download and extract the dotsys repository a location of your choosing (your home directory is cool).

+Make sure the root directory is called ".dotsys"

-### All platforms (except pre windows 10 w/Bash)
+## All platforms (except pre windows 10 w/Bash)

-1. Place the extracted directory ".dotsys" where want to install it (your home directory is cool)
-2. From your posix shell of choice run the install script:
+2) From your posix compatible shell of choice run the install script:

-> path/to/.dotsys/install.sh
+`path/to/.dotsys/installer.sh`

-Then just follow the prompts in your terminal.
+3) Follow the prompts in your terminal.

-### Windows without native bash integration
+## Windows without native bash integration

-For a babun setup (noce the .bat extention):
-> path/to/.dotsys/install.bat
+OPTION 1: To use babun as your base system

+2) Run the following script from the command prompt (notice the .bat extension):

+`path/to/.dotsys/installer.bat`

+OPTION 2:

-Alternatively, install your posix shell of choice (Cygwin, Mysys, etc.) and run:
+2) Install your posix shell of choice (Cygwin, Mysys, etc.)
-> path/to/.dotsys/install.sh

-Then just follow the prompts in your terminal.
+OPTION 1&2:

+3) Now follow the steps for All Platforms

 ### How do I learn more about dotsys and it's features ?